htmicron/ht32sx/README.md

 ## Answered Questions:

 <a name="regbackend"></a>
-### 1. How do I register a new user on the SigFox Backed?
+### 1. How do I register a new user on the SigFox Backend?

 <hr>